fivan18/shooter-game/README.md

 - player: the bird
 - enemies: fireballs and spikedballs
 - platform: the sky, only one
-- levels: only one, the dificulty will increase parallel the time.
-Icreasing the spikedballs's speed and fireball's rate
+- levels: only one, the number speaked balls will increment parallel the time

 ### User interactions
 Movement keys